markgw/pimlico/docs/index.rst

    all datatypes and modules to be updated to the new system.
    `More info... <https://github.com/markgw/pimlico/projects/1>`_

-   This has been done for many of the core modules, but modules marked with ``!!`` in the docs are waiting to be updated and don't work.
+   This has been done for many of the core modules some are waiting to be updated and don't work.
+They do not appear in the documentation and can be found in ``pimlico.old_datatypes.modules``.
    Other known outstanding tasks are marked with todos:
    :doc:`full todo list </plans/wishlist>`.

    These issues will be resolved before v1.0 is released.